plone/heroku-buildpack-plone/Readme.md

 To understand the configuration changes, you need to know the following things about Heroku:

-1. Heroku calls a single server instance a [dyno](https://devcenter.heroku.com/articles/dynos).
+1. Heroku refers to a single server instance as a [dyno](https://devcenter.heroku.com/articles/dynos).

 2. Heroku uses a two-step deployment workflow.
 In Plone's case, this buildpack first compiles a "runtime slug" with ``bin/buildout``.
 Then, Heroku copies the slug to a dyno and runs your app code against this slug with ``bin/instance console``.
 Because ``bin/buildout`` runs in a different place from ``bin/instance``, we need to fix some of the paths that buildout generates.
 The ``relative-paths`` flag fixes most of the paths for us, and then the buildpack uses ``sed`` to fix the rest of the paths in the buildout-generated ``zope.conf`` file.